yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers.md

 {{< /note >}}

+## What to send to Yugabyte Support

 To set up a VPC peer, contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) with the following information:

 - Cloud provider of choice
 - Region
 - Preferred CIDR to use for your database VPC.
-- The VPCs on your end that you want to with peer with, including
+- Details of the VPC that you want to with peer with, including
   - AWS account or GCP project
   - VPC ID/network name
-  - CIDR blocks of the VPC/network
+  - CIDR blocks of the VPC network

 Once Support creates the Yugabyte Cloud cluster and database, you will be contacted with the following information:

 - The credentials for your YugabyteDB database.
 - The connection endpoints (if you are using YSQL this is not needed).
 - VPC peering details, including:
-  - For GCP, the project and the network name that you need to peer to, so that you can create a peer on your end.
+  - GCP - the project ID and the network name that you need to peer to.
-  - For AWS, a peering ID; this will also be displayed in your AWS console.
-You also need to create a routing table entry for your subnets/VPC to enable connectivity between your network and Yugabyte Cloud.
+  - AWS - a Peering Connection ID (this will also be displayed in your AWS console) and the CIDR block for your Yugabyte Cloud cluster.
+You will also receive a peering connection request.

 Use this information to configure your VPC so that it can connect to the network where the YugabyteDB database has been provisioned.

-Finally, [add an IP allow list](../../cloud-basics/add-connections) for your Yugabyte Cloud cluster to enable certain instances or the whole CIDR range of your network (or particular subnets) to create the ingress rules to allow connections.
+## Configuring the VPC peer connection

+### GCP

+In the Google Cloud Console, create a peering connection using the project ID and VPC network name.

+### AWS

+Use the VPC Dashboard to do the following:

+- Enable DNS hostnames and DNS resolution.
+This ensures that the cluster's hostnames in standard connection strings automatically resolve to private instead of public IP addresses when the Yugabyte Cloud cluster is accessed from the VPC.
+- Approve the peering connection request that you received from Yugabyte.
+- Add a route table entry to the VPC peer and add the Yugabyte Cloud cluster CIDR block to the Destination column, and the Peering Connection ID to the Target column.

+### Yugabyte Cloud

+Before your VPC peer can connect to your cluster, you must:

+1. Locate the VPC CIDR block addresses (or subset) associated with the VPC for your cloud provider.
+1. Add at least one of these CIDR blocks to the [IP allow list](../../cloud-basics/add-connections) for your Yugabyte Cloud cluster.

 <!--
 ## Add VPC peers